 Connections facilitates personalized enrichment experiences for long-term care residents.

-- Connecting volunteers and residents in meaningful, long-lasting relationships.
+- Connecting volunteers and residents in creative, fun ways.

 - Connecting residents to the movies and music they love with donated devices and media.